Meditation Tools And Supplies:

 If you’re someone who finds it difficult to decrease stress, and focus on the “now” instead of constant worry about past and future events, then there are certain practices that may be right for you.

-However, in this article we're going to focus on some popular tools and supplies that practitioners use to successfully mediate.
+As we continue, we’re going to focus on some popular tools and supplies that practitioners use to successfully mediate.

 Meditation tools are known to aid you in your sessions in a number of ways.
 Most crucially, though, they improve your ability to focus and remain present and calm.
 This is certainly helpful if you’re looking to meditate for more extended periods of time, or have found it difficult to focus or re-focus your attention.

-1. Meditation Cushions
+I. Meditation Cushions

 Meditation cushions ease this discomfort and help to create a more ideal environment for your body as you sink into your session.
 When your body is more relaxed, your mind will follow suit.

-2. Tibetan Singing Bowls/Bells
+II.
+Tibetan Singing Bowls/Bells

 These bowls have a long and rich history in meditation and Tibetan culture.
 They are meant to both heal and cleanse the mind as you meditate.
 These bowls create deep, rich and beautiful tones.
 They may also be known as Himalayan bowls.